TARPLEY, TEXAS: A TINY HILL COUNTRY JEWEL

 The majority of visitors to central Texas tend to focus on the larger cities along the I-35 corridor, simply because there’s more to do in those major population centers.
 There are hundreds of venues to choose from, no matter what interests you; the pace is faster; something’s going on no matter the time of day or night.
 That's well and good for those who crave a packed and busy itinerary, but what about those of us who'd like a relaxed and recharging retreat or romantic getaway?
 What is there for the stop-and-smell-the-roses kind of people?

 Just to the west of that stretch of interstate, there lies the sprawling and beautiful Texas Hill Country.
 It's a forested greenbelt that offers some of the most spectacular views the Lone Star State has to offer.
 The Hill Country offers a slower pace and a more picturesque setting, a peaceful landscape in which you can decompress and recover from the hustle and bustle of the daily grind.
 Regrettably, there are even locals who, for one reason or another, have never been able to take the time to really appreciate what they have right under their noses.
-We here at Backroads Reservations think that's a shame!
+We here at Backroads Hill Country think that's a shame!
 We live in the Hill Country, and we love it here.
 Join us as we take the opportunity to highlight one of the prettiest little towns in the Hill Country region: Tarpley!

 A small village was founded in 1878 along the banks of Williams Creek, and was named Hondo Canon (Spanish for “deep canyon”), after the valley the creek cut through the countryside.
 John Prickett was Hondo Canon’s postmaster, and when the town moved downstream to its current location in 1899, the new settlement was named Tarpley.
 The origin of the town’s name is clouded by history; some sources claim it was named after the postmaster’s son, Tarpley Prickett, but others say it was named after a Prickett family friend.
 Either way, Hondo Canon’s name was changed to avoid confusion with the nearby town of Hondo, which was founded in 1881.